 The Original Chicken Soup Magazine Website

 The new owners created a new website: www.chickensoup.com/.
-Although the their mission is the same, “changing the world one story at a time.™”, the new owners have expanded way beyond the original bookstore.
+Although the their mission is the same, "changing the world one story at a time", the new owners have expanded way beyond the original bookstore moving into a offering a line of pet food for cats and dogs, a weekly half-hour series, which will air on the CBS Network, along with more than 250 books including new releases and featured titles.
 Go check out the new website.

 PLEASE NOTE THAT THIS PAGE CONTAINS SELECTIVE ARCHIVED CONTENT FROM THE ORIGINAL SITE.

 Now let's take a nostalgic stroll back to before 2008 when each issue of ChickenSoupMagazine.com was bringing readers entertaining and informative stories, helpful tips, indispensable advice, and a slice of humor, in addition to those great Chicken Soup stories.

 Welcome to Chicken Soup for the Soul magazine's Web site.

 Kick your shoes off, get comfy and have a look around our Web site.

 Of course, you can subscribe now to Chicken Soup magazine, essential reading for today's Chicken Soup lover!

 Take advantage of our great subscription offer where you can get five gift subscriptions for only $5 each when you buy yourself a one-year subscription, or 10 gift subscriptions for only $5 each when you get yourself a two-year subscription!

 We look forward to having you as a Chicken Souper!